mxklb/boluscalculator/README.md

 <p align="center"><a href="" target="_blank"><img src="images/correction.png"/></a></p>

 _Note:_ Therapy settings (indexed i) may vary depending on the daytime!
 The calculation during the day can be adjusted by tweaking the therapy settings.

-This should always be discussed with a doctor!
+## How to use it
+This app works best with chrome or other webkit based browsers.

+1. Open the [boluscalculator](http://maxkalb.github.io/boluscalculator/) in a modern HTML5 compatible web browser.
+2. Make sure the therapy settings are displayed according to your needs.
+3. Enter the actual _Glucose Level_ (soberly measured) --> _Correction_ [BE]
+4. Enter the amount of _Meal_ to be eaten --> _Effective Meal_ [BE]
+5. Catch up the resulting insulin dose immediately

+All results are immediately recalculated if any input value got changed.
+Red colored numbers indicate that a correction is needed while green colored numbers indicate that one need to eat some food [BE].

+_Note:_ By setting the amount of meal to be eaten to zero, the result is the _Correction_ only.

+### Offline Usage
+This webapp is developed for on- and offline usage.
+No server is needed to run this app.
+All settings are always storred locally.
+You can alway execute it local just by using a suitable browser.
+Use the following best practice to do so ...

+1. If you are using chrome browser simple create an application shortcut to your desktop, finished.
+2. Clone or download this repository and place it somewhere locally

+    A dropbox (or other cloud sync'ed) folder could be a good choice to also feed multiple devices.

+    Then just open the local index.html file in the web browser et voila ...

 ## Implementation Details
 Think of something like a prototype or egineering app.
-It's developed as a kind of case study for myself, learning web development technologies and intensive insulin therapy calculations ...
-Actually all is strictly hardcoded.
-There is no dynamic content.
-All is implemented in a single html file.
-I'm sure it could be done more elegant.
+It's developed as a kind of case study for myself, to learn something about web development technologies and intensive insulin therapy calculations ...
+All is implemented from scratch, no libs where used.
+Plain html with css and java-script.
+For offline usage the app make heavy use of html5 technics such as _local storrage_ and _cache.manifest_.

+I'm sure the implementation could be more elegant.
 Feel free to send me pull requests or append the following todo entries.

-All calculations are performed using html5 forms _input_ and _output_ capabilities.

 Actually the code is not tested, reviewed or validated!